lassebunk/gretel/README.md

 :id                      | ID for the breadcrumbs container.                                                                                          | None
 :class                   | CSS class for the breadcrumbs container.                                                                                   | `"breadcrumbs"`
 :current_class           | CSS class for the current link or span.                                                                                    | `"current"`
+:container_tag           | Tag type that contains the breadcrumbs.                                                                                    | `:div`
+:fragment_tag            | Tag type to contain each breadcrumb fragment/link                                                                          | None

 ### Styles